mircealungu/mircea/projects/ArchLens.md

 # Contributors

-Multiple students have contributed to the current version of Archlens over the years.
+Multiple students have contributed to the current version of Archlens in their master's thesis and research projects:
 - Nikolai Perlt Andersen
 - Jesper Kronborg Rusbjerg
 - Bjørnar Haugstad Jåtten